 - The coffin may be brought into church the day before the funeral or may arrive with the mourners at the time of the funeral

 - The coffin may be draped in a beautiful pall to represent the continuing protection of the Baptismal robe.
-A crucifix and an open Holy Bible will be placed on the coffin.
+A crucifix and an open Holy Bible may be placed on the coffin.
 The Easter candle of new and risen life will burn near the coffin to show that as we die in Christ, so we shall be raised in Christ

 - The Priest will welcome everyone and say a prayer

-- Sometimes members of the family read from the Holy Bible; sometimes they read poems written by others or by themselves
+- Sometimes members of the family read from the Bible; sometimes they read poems written by others or by themselves

 - The Priest or a member or friend of the family will talk about the deceased person